KevinMarquette/kevinmarquette.github.io/_posts/2017-07-31-Powershell-regex-regular-expression.md

 ## -like

-The `-like` command is very much like -`match` except it does not use regex.
+The `-like` command is like `-match` except it does not use regex.
 It uses a simpler wildcard pattern where `?` is any character and `*` is multiple unknown characters.

     $message -like '*error*'

+ One important difference is that the `-like` command expects an exact match unless you include the wildcards.
+So if you are looking for a pattern within a larger string, you will need to add the wildcards on both ends. `'*error*'`

 Sometimes all you need is a basic wildcard and that is where `-like` comes in.

 ## String.Contains()